 Allie wanted to study aesthetics but had limited access to funding.
 But that wasn’t going to stop her.
 She lived in an apartment complex where a lot of the people knew each other so she went around and asked people if she could collect their returnable items and cash them in to pay for tuition.

-You may be thinking that's just nickles and dimes and you are right.
+You may be thinking that’s just nickles and dimes and you are right.
 About $15 a week in total which she was able to apply to a $60 a month payment plan to supplement her tuition assistance and reduce her debt at the end of the program.
-Not only did it help her with tuition, it was a pretty great service to the people who didn't want to be bothered.
+Not only did it help her with tuition, but it was also a pretty great service to the people who didn’t want to be bothered.

 Where Does the Money Go?